mad-eye/bolide/README.md

 An _Exceptionally_ Bright Meteor!

-Bolide is responsible for running ShareJS.
+Bolide is responsible for running ShareJS!

 It can be run with node app.js